mathimithra-eng/c-programming-masterclass/README.md

 | Progress | Top | Rainbow progress bar |

 ## Chatbot Questions (Examples)
-- "What is Java?"
+- "What is c?"
-- "What is OOP?"
+- "What is Pointer?"
 - "What is a variable?"
-- "What is inheritance?"
+- "What is data type?"
 - "What is an array?"
-- "What is exception handling?"
+- "What is file handling?"